ulfschneider/ulfschneider.github.io/README.md

 To be used in posts of type _image_.
 Will be displayed when the image is part of a slide show in a gallery, no matter if autoplay or not.

-**tags:** A comma-separated text string list
+**categories:** A comma-separated text string list

 Tagging for the content.
-When you specify a tag for a post of type _gallery_, the gallery will display all posts of type _image_ that contain the same tag.
+When you specify a category for a post of type _gallery_, the gallery will display all posts of type _image_ that contain the same category.

 **noslides:** true|false|empty